 Pursuant to FHFA regulations, the Office of Finance, in conjunction with the FHLBanks, has adopted policies and procedures for consolidated obligations.
-These policies and procedures relate to the frequency and timing of consolidated obligations issuance, issue size, minimum denomination, selling concessions, debt underwriter qualifications and selection, issuance currency, coupon features, call or put features, principal amortization features, and selection and retention of outside counsel.
+These policies and procedures relate to, among other things, the frequency and timing of consolidated obligations issuance, issue size, minimum denomination, selling concessions, approved dealer qualifications and selection, issuance currency, coupon features, call or put features, and principal amortization features.
 The Office of Finance has responsibility for facilitating and approving the issuance of the consolidated obligations in accordance with these policies and procedures.
-In addition, the Office of Finance has the authority to redirect, limit, or prohibit the FHLBanks' requests to issue consolidated obligations if it determines that the action is inconsistent with FHFA regulations.
+In addition, the Office of Finance has the authority to redirect, limit, or prohibit the FHLBanks' requests to issue consolidated obligations if it determines that the proposed issuance is inconsistent with FHFA regulations or these policies or procedures.
 The FHFA requires consolidated obligations to be issued efficiently and at the lowest all-in funding costs over time, consistent with: